AustralianBioCommons/human-omics-data-sharing-field-guide/pages/legal_ethical/australian_legal.md

   - **18.2** - right to objection to use or disclosure
   - **18.3** - right to erasure
   - **18.4** - right to correction
-- **22.1 Introduction of concepts of controllers and processors** - This is reminiscent of the language used in international legislation such as Europe's GDPR legislation.
+- **22.1 Introduction of concepts of controllers and processors** - This is intentionally using similar language used in international legislation such as Europe's GDPR legislation.

 ## References